 - Fraudulent merchant accounts

-Setting up fake business accounts to either collect payment card information to sell or to run up charges
+Setting up fake business accounts to collect payment card information to sell or to run up charges

 - Tax fraud